Botswana ~ Ride Botswana ~ Kalahari Safaris

 HORSES & RIDING

 Horses: Mixed crossbreds, all owned by Ride Botswana.
 They include Boerperd crosses, Shire/TB crosses and others with Arab, Friesian and Appaloosa blood.
 Ranging from about 14.2hh to 16.2hh, they are keen, responsive and forward going but also sensible to handle, used to game and at home in the bush.
 Saddles are comfortable Maclellan style.
 Riding groups are limited to 8 (although private groups of up to 12 can sometimes be taken on request).
-Grooms look after the horses at Camp Kalahari and at fly camps.
+Grooms look after the horses at Camp Kalahari.

-Hours: Kalahari Safaris include around 3 to 6 hours riding a day.
-The 'moving' days on 5 night safaris, when you may cover up to 35kms, are the longest.
-When consecutive nights are spent at Camp Kalahari, riding hours can be tailored to suit.
+Hours: Kalahari Safaris include around 3 to 6 hours riding a day but there is plenty of flexibility and riding hours can be tailored to suit.

 Pace and experience required:

-To join a 5 night Kalahari Safari or a combined Desert & Delta Safari, you must be a fairly experienced rider who is comfortable on a horse at all paces, from walk to fast canter, in open country.
-You ride in an area where there is 'big' game and the going on the salt pans is flat and open.
-The pace here can be fast, with long canters, no fences and riders encouraged to spread out.
-You are expected to cope, keep up and be able to stop when necessary so you must be a competent, confident rider and riding fit.
-On safaris that are based at Camp Kalahari, riding hours and the pace can be tailored to suit so confident, but more novice riders can join in.
+Kalahari Safaris and combined Delta & Desert Safaris are aimed at reasonably experienced riders who are comfortable on a horse at all paces, from walk to fast canter, in open country.
+Riding is in an area where there is 'big' game and the going on the salt pans is flat and open; there are no fences and the pace can be fast, with long canters and riders encouraged to spread out.
+You are expected to cope, keep up and be able to stop when necessary.
+If you choose a tailormade safari based at Camp Kalahari (or San or Jack's Camp), riding hours and the pace can be tailored to suit so confident, but more novice riders can join.
 If in any doubt about ability, please contact us.

 ACCOMMODATION

-The safari base is Camp Kalahari, which is operated by Uncharted Africa, one of Botswana's long standing, high end, camp operators.
+The safari base is Camp Kalahari, which is operated by Uncharted Africa, one of Botswana's long standing, 'high end', camp operators.
 Situated on the edge of the Magadikgadi Pans, the camp has 10 large, comfortable walk-in safari tents.
 They are raised on teak decking and set well apart amongst palm trees, under thatch shades.
 The tents are stylishly furnished with kelim rugs, wrought iron beds (with cotton linen, pillows and blankets), chairs and bedside tables; all have a large en-suite bathroom with flush loo and hot and cold running water in washbasins and shower.
-The camp also has large comfortable sitting and dining areas, with sofas and armchairs, a long dining table and a swimming pool adjacent to a thatched poolroom.
-On 5 night safaris, 2 nights are usually spent at a simple fly camp 'Xau Xai', sleeping in small 'dome' tents, with shared long drop loos and bucket & pulley showers (one loo / shower shared between 2 tents).
-Depending on the season, there may also be a chance to sleep out in the middle of the salt pans, using bedrolls on camp beds under the stars.
+The camp also has large, comfortable sitting and dining areas, with sofas and armchairs, a long dining table and a swimming pool adjacent to a thatched poolroom.
+Occasionally depending on the season, safaris may include a sleep-out in the middle of the salt pans, using bedrolls on camp beds under the stars.

 RATES & DATES